-In addition, Chef Teena has engaged in continuing education pursuits with the reputable, Shaw Academy.
-She has obtained foundational certificates in Personal Nutrition, Sports Nutrition, and Diet & Weight Loss.
+In addition, Chef Teena has engaged in continuing education pursuits with the reputable, Shaw Academy where she has obtained foundational certificates in Personal Nutrition, Sports Nutrition, and Diet & Weight Loss.
+In addition, she has obtained certificates in Stanford Introduction to Food & Health and Child Nutrition courses via Coursera.
 Chef Teena has also conducted Wellness seminars in partnership with ConcernEAP for Corporate clients.
 From an academia standpoint, she has a Masters degree in International Management & Marketing, and a Bachelors degree in South Asian Languages & Cultures, and Business Administration.

 More recently, Chef Teena has partnered with Thumbtack, Cozymeal and Verlocal to offer a culinary experience at her Chef's table.
 Students partake in hands-on cooking classes and share a meal together from the fruits of their labor.
 The classes are interactive and engaging, educational and gastronomically belly-pleasing.